 The pot should fit snugly, and be about two inches wider than the width of the basal caudex.

-You can find ponytail palms in six-inch or three-gallon pots available from Fast Growing Trees.
+You can find ponytail palms in one-, three-, and seven-gallon pots available from Fast Growing Trees.

 Managing Pests and Disease

 Outdoors, container plants are less likely to suffer from pest and disease issues.